Ewwii-sh/ewwii-sh.github.io/src/content/docs/docs/introduction.md

+---
+title: Introduction
+description: Introduction to ewwii.
+---

-# Ewwii - Widgets for everyone made better!
+## Ewwii - Widgets for everyone made better!

 Ewwii (ElKowar's Wacky Widgets improved interface) is a foork of Eww (ElKowar's Wacky Widgets) which is a